Mansalu/ExampleActions/README.md

 ## Setup

-Place the Values file `values.yaml` into a directory that represents the instance.
+Place the Values file `values.yaml` into a directory that represents the instance for each instance you want to manage.
 The directory can have any name, and can be nested.
 The values file must be called exactly `values.yaml`.

+Example:

+        MY_INSTANCE/values.yaml
+        MY_INSTANCE/instance.yaml

+Copy `PushUpdates.py` and `.github/workflows/slate-deployment.yml` into your repository.

+### SLATE Token

+You will need to add your SLATE user token (obtained from portal.slateci.io/cli) as a repository secret on your GitHub repository.
+To do this:

+1. Navigate to `Settings` on the top bar of the GitHub repository interface
+2. Choose `Secrets` from the left-hand side bar menu
+3. Click the button that says `New repository secret` upper right
+4. Name the secret `SLATE_API_TOKEN`

 ### instance.yaml